18 Best Hanging Flowers for Balconies and Patios

 Botanical Name: Verbena officinalis

-Verbena is one of the best-trailing balcony plant as long as you can provide it ample sunlight and air flow.
-Keep the growing medium a little on the moist side.
+Verbena is one of the best-trailing balcony plants as long as you can provide it with ample sunlight and airflow.
+Keep the growing medium a little moist.

 6. Lobelia